Laboratory of Comparative Agricultural History

 It is a important subject in current social sciences to rethink the paradigm of modernization, which has been regarded as a universal trend effectual even in another non-European countries.
 Reviewing the results of historical studies on Japanese agriculture and peasant society, furthermore comparing it with another Asian countries, we are now engaged in clearing a characteristic of Japanese agriculture in spectrum of world agriculture types.
 Our new framework is based on a comprehensive historical knowledge, different from a once presented hypothesis from a viewpoint of agricultural technology.

-d) Study on the agriculture and peasant problems in the war-time-system
+c) Study on the agriculture and peasant problems in the war-time-system.

 It has been often emphasized that further historical study is required on the real conditions of agriculture and rural society in the war-time-system 1937-1945.
-As is shown in the following subjects, "technology, production, and farm management in the war-time-system", "the real situations of rural society under the economic control of the government", "life and farm of Japanese immigrants in Manchuria", we research firstly on the influence of the extreme selective economic policy upon the domestic agriculture, secondly on the influence of both the inflation and the economic control of the government upon the rural society, finally on the political and economical position of domestic agriculture and rural society in the "Japanese empire".
-Further comparison with German agriculture is well covered in this study, because both Japan and German agriculture in war time is considered to have been in relative common aspekts in several points.
+As is shown in the following subjects, "technology, production, and farm management in the war-time-system," "the real situations of rural society under the economic control of the government," "life and farm of Japanese immigrants in Manchuria," we research firstly on the influence of the extreme selective economic policy upon the domestic agriculture, secondly on the influence of both the inflation and the economic control of the government upon the rural society, finally on the political and economical position of domestic agriculture and rural society in the "Japanese empire."